kekse1/v4/docs/modules/web/cookies.md

 # **`cookies`**.js
 To easily manage your `document.cookie`; otherwise you'd to deal with long strings (so your key and value plus parameters).

+## Parsing/..
+The routines will automatically convert numerical cookies to/from `Number` or `BigInt`.

 ## Functions
 These ones are defined in the `document` object: